japila-books/apache-spark-internals/docs/shuffle/IndexShuffleBlockResolver.md

   mapId: Int): File
 ----

-`getDataFile` requests the <<blockManager, BlockManager>> for the xref:storage:BlockManager.adoc#diskBlockManager[DiskBlockManager] that is in turn requested for the xref:storage:DiskBlockManager.adoc#getFile[shuffle block data file] (for a xref:storage:BlockId.adoc#ShuffleDataBlockId[ShuffleDataBlockId])
+`getDataFile` requests the <<blockManager, BlockManager>> for the storage:BlockManager.md#diskBlockManager[DiskBlockManager] that is in turn requested for the storage:DiskBlockManager.md#getFile[shuffle block data file] (for a storage:BlockId.md#ShuffleDataBlockId[ShuffleDataBlockId])

 [NOTE]
 ====